sumanb007/docker/README.md

 We are are converting the traditional Dockerfile into optimized final image using multi-stage build.

 Here, we have one Dockerfile for frontend.
+This is not ideal for long-term projects, but it works if you just need to install specific packages without setting up package.json.
+The image created will have ~1.5G size.
 ```dockerfile
 FROM 	node:latest
 WORKDIR	/app